Understanding post-COVID safety concerns towards the use of transit, shared mobility, and connected and automated vehicles in Greater Minnesota

-, Professor, Humphrey School of Public Affairs
+Principal Investigator(s):Yingling Fan, Professor, Humphrey School of Public Affairs

-Neil Linscheid, Associate Professor, UM Extension
+- Neil Linscheid, Associate Professor, UM Extension

-Xinyi Qian, Associate Extension Professor, UM Extension
+- Xinyi Qian, Director and state specialist, UM Extension

-Galen Ryan, Research Professional, Humphrey School of Public Affairs
+- Galen Ryan, Research Professional, Humphrey School of Public Affairs

 Ridership revenue is important to both transit and shared mobility providers; understanding how to draw riders back to their services as communities reopen from COVID-19 restrictions will be critical for their long-term viability.
-Further, many government and non-profit organizations have long-term interests in developing robust regional transit and shared transportation systems (e.g., car share, bike share, and shared automated vehicles systems) to meet their sustainability, livability, prosperity, and equity goals.
-By covering both existing and future mobility services, the project will provide insights into how new and emerging technologies might be leveraged to transform transit and shared mobility services in a way that addresses public safety concerns.
+Further, many government and nonprofit organizations have long-term interests in developing robust regional transit and shared transportation systems (e.g., car share, bike share, and shared automated vehicles systems) to meet their sustainability, livability, prosperity, and equity goals.
+By covering both existing and future mobility services, this project will provide insights into how new and emerging technologies might be leveraged to transform transit and shared mobility services in a way that addresses public safety concerns.

 - Project number: 2021029